jdtaylor7/taylortechblog/_drafts/prometheus_introduction.md

 As of the tool’s most recent v0.2.0 release, Prometheus is capable of the third point above.
 While being provided with a stream of real-time data (position and orientation in the time domain), Prometheus visually represents the state of the drone in a 3D environment.
-A short demo of the tool is below.
+A short demo of the tool is below:

 {% include image.html path="prometheus_demo.gif" path-detail="prometheus_demo.gif" alt="prometheus demo gif" %}